 Iteration means adopting a cyclical approach to seeking customer feedback.
-You need to repeating at least once every year.
+You need to repeat regularly.
+At least once every year.
 And remember that first principle I mentioned.
 Focus on people over process.
-Get the buy-in from the account teams as they have to own the customer programme.
+Get buy-in from the account teams as they have to own the customer programme.
 If they don’t, it will be seen as ‘just another Head Office initiative’ and will fail.

 Benefits of Iteration in Customer Centricity